 Zagreb is a clean, compact city with many attractions located in the centre and within walking distance of the main city square.
 Being neither as popular (or crowded) as the Dalmatian coast nor as other Central European capitals you will never feel stuck- to- the- tourist- route or as if you are going from tourist trap to tourist trap.

-There are no bars, restaurants, festivals or areas catering solely for the tourists so you will always be surrounded by locals.
-And is there a better way to get to know the city, country, tradition, culture and lifestyle than hanging around with its citizens?
+There are no bars, restaurants, festivals or areas catering solely for the tourists.
+So you will always be surrounded by locals.
+And is there no better way to get to know the city, country, tradition, culture and lifestyle than hanging around with its citizens?

 Best Restaurants in Zagreb